+35725368683

 Cyprus wills, probate & administration of estates

-Estate means movable and immovable property and, generally, all the assets someone has in possession during a lifetime.
-As a result, estate administration is related to the procedures of gathering and distributing assets of the deceased to legal heirs in Cyprus.
-A relevant consideration that affects how the estate assets will be distributed is the Will and whether such exists or not.
+Estate means movable and immovable property and all the assets someone possesses during a lifetime.
+As a result, estate administration is related to gathering and distributing the deceased's assets to legal heirs in Cyprus.
+A relevant consideration affecting how the estate assets will be distributed is the Will and whether such exists.

 Wills in Cyprus

-In Cyprus, a will is a legal document by which a person, the testator, expresses their wishes on how their estate and assets will be distributed at death and names one or more persons as legal heirs and the executor to manage the estate until its final distribution.
+In Cyprus, a will is a legal document by which a person, the testator, expresses their wishes on how their estate and assets will be distributed at death and names one or more persons as legal heirs and executors to manage the estate until its final distribution.

-The will’s main purpose is the disposing of the estate/assets of the deceased or at least such part of it as is free to dispose of and may also include other important provisions such as funeral arrangements.
+The will’s primary purpose is to dispose of the estate/assets of the deceased or at least such part of it that is free to dispose of.
+It may also include other important provisions, such as funeral arrangements.

 Formalities of making a will in Cyprus